Mabool

 Mabool: The Story of the Three Sons of Seven is the third full-length studio album by the Israeli metal band Orphaned Land.
 It was released on February 23, 2004 through Century Media Records.
-There are two different versions of the album; in a CD version and an LP with different cover art for each.
-The album is also available as a limited edition version with a bonus live acoustic CD titled The Calm Before the Flood.
-It was also released on vinyl by Profound Lore Records as a 2-LP album in a clear wax case limited to only 500 copies.
-The album also features two videos that were made for "Ocean Land" and "Norra el Norra", the band's first videos.
+One limited edition version of the album has a bonus CD entitled The Calm Before the Flood containing live acoustic tracks, while another limited edition version was released by Profound Lore Records as a 2-LP album with alternate cover art in a clear wax case limited to only 500 copies.
+Two videos were made for the album, one for the song "Ocean Land" and the other for the song "Norra el Norra", and were the band's first music videos.
 Mabool is Orphaned Land's second concept album.
+"Mabool" (מבול) is the Hebrew word for "flood," and refers to the Genesis flood narrative from which the album's concept, the band's reinterpretation of Noah's Ark, is derived.

 The album was made in a highly arranged fashion and took six years to be arranged, composed and produced and is therefore the main reason for the long wait between albums.

 Synopsis

-The album tells the story of three sons (angels) of the seventh (in the mythology the number seven refers to God).
+The album tells the story of the three sons (angels) split from the seventh descendant of the seventh (God's seven descendents were Abraham, Isaac, Jacob, Sarah, Rebecca, Rachel, and Leah [not specified in the album]).
 The seventh was divided into three, representing the divide of the Abrahamic religion into three main streams: Judaism, Islam and Christianity.

-Each angel was given a power and representation.
-The first angel is Judaism; he is represented by a Star of David and his power is magic.
-The second angel is Islam; he is represented by a half of moon and his power was his strength.
-The third angel is Christianity; he is represented by the cross and his power is his wisdom.
+Each angel bore the face of an animal and was given a power and representation.
+The first angel is the snake Judaism; he is represented by a Star of David and his power is magic.
+The second angel is the eagle Islam; he is represented by a half moon and his power is strength.
+The third angel is the lion Christianity; he is represented by the cross and his power is wisdom.
+Fearing their strength, God forbade the angels from reuniting into one.

-God had forbidden the angels from reuniting because of fear of their strength.
-Ignoring the divine order, the angels united into one angel, who immediately got exiled from heaven to earth and was divided into three again, sentenced to fight each other until they can prove themselves and get back into heaven.
+Defying the divine order, the angels united into one, who was then immediately exiled from Heaven to Earth and divided into three again, sentenced to fight each other until they can prove themselves and get back into Heaven.
+As they were cast down to Earth, they foresaw a prophecy, that if humanity could not stop sinning, then God would flood the Earth to cleanse the land.

-The angels then try to convince humanity to stop their sins and warn them of a coming flood as punishment if they do not.
-The album describes the journey of the three, their convincing, and in the end, their failure.